 Risk identification exercises help focus attention on the highest priority risks and help minimise the likelihood of any surprises.
-All risks identified have been assessed and reassessed on a "potential probability of occurrence and exposure impact" basis using both an inherent (before the application of controls) and residual (after the application of controls) basis approach.
-Each control has been assessed and reassessed on a design and performance basis.
+All risks identified are assessed and reassessed on a "potential probability of occurrence and exposure impact" basis.
+The controls in place to mitigate risk are regularly assessed to ensure they are operating effectively.

-Where enhancements to controls have been identified as desirable or steps need to be taken to meet the target residual risk level, a remedial action plan is implemented.
+Where control performance issues or control enhancements are identified, a remedial action plan is implemented.
 A self-assessment process is undertaken on a regular basis and signed off by risk and control owners.
 Internal Audit also reviews and tests the adequacy and effectiveness of controls documented during the self-assessment process and reports to the Audit Committee.